access-ci-org/access-shib-idp/README.md

 ### Test Web Login

-Go to https://cilogon.org/testidp/ (preferrably using a single Private/Incognito browser window) and select "ACCESS".
+Go to https://cilogon.org/testidp/ (preferrably using a single Private/Incognito browser window) and select "ACCESS CI".
 Log in with your ACCESS Kerberos username and password, and verify that you got all of the User Attributes you expect.